 The exhibit can be found in the Hanson Humanities Gallery in Old Capitol Museum and is open to the public during normal museum hours.

 In conjunction with the University of Iowa Theme Semester: The American Dream, Humanize My Hoodie brings insight into the lives and experiences of black people and the societal biases they must navigate daily.
 Humanize My Hoodie is a National Art Exhibit dismantling the stigma of black people in hoodies.
 The exhibit and related programming seeks to further the discussion with hoodies intended to dismantle the stigma associated with clothing.
+You can learn more about this project and the OPENING EVENT here.

 The Old Capitol Museum is proud to display the exhibit during the month of April and we invite the public to visit this powerful project during regular museum hours.